droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If the players have previously encountered Zorya in the [[#Servants’ Quarters]], the room’s temperature is noticeably lower than the nearby rooms and Zorya is hiding behind the drapes of the western window.

-If a player moves within reach of Zorya’s window, a player with a passive Wisdom (Perception) score of 15 or greater notices the tattered drapes shift and rustle quietly, the sensations of anticipation and excitement intensifying in the player’s mind.
+If a player moves within reach of Zorya’s window, a player who succeeds on a DC 22 Perception check notices the tattered drapes shift and rustle quietly, the sensations of anticipation and excitement intensifying in the player’s mind.
 (A player who checks Zorya’s window notices the moving drapes automatically.)

 If a player moves the drapes to reveal Zorya’s hiding place, Zorya—again in the form of a cloud of silvery mist with noticeably reptilian features—bursts forth with a sound like chiming crystal and flees into [[#Dragon’s Den]].
 When she does, the players feel a swelling sense of satisfaction in addition to any other emotions.
 ### Dragon’s Den